-Today, all of our financial lives are online.
+In the past, information about your bank transactions, credit card transactions, investment statements, and other financial paperwork came through paper documents.
+People were told to keep these documents safe or shred them when they were not longer needed.
+Today, the majority of our financial records can be accessed online.
 Apart from a few paper records, everything you need to know can be accessed from nearly anywhere in the world, instantly.

 Keeping Your Information Safe

 When it comes to your unique identification (your birthdate, your social security number, your bank account numbers, your passwords, etc.), be aware that scammers would like to get that information in order to take advantage of you and others.
 You might tell yourself that you’ll never give out that information, but when someone calls from the IRS asking you to confirm your social security number, you may do it without thinking.
 After all, isn’t the IRS a trustworthy organization?
 The answer is Yes, but fraudsters pretend to work for the IRS and other trusted organizations just to get personal information from people like you.
 Giving your personal information to someone unwittingly is the biggest ways people give up their information to identity thieves and other fraudsters.
 There are a few best-practices you can use to make sure your information stays safe.

 Never, Ever Give Out Your Password